bsides/lioneditor/trunk/FFTPatcher/readme.txt

   Move-Find Items:
     Traps for each map and items that can be discovered by units that have the "Move-Find Items" skill (called Treasure Hunter on PSP)
+  Store Inventory:
+    Add or remove items from each stre